Dr. Carolle Jean-Murat, MD, FACOG

 What Your Staff Will Learn and Experience

-- DCIRT (Dr. Carolle’s Instant Reset Technique) – A 30-second acupressure intervention healthcare providers can use with patients experiencing acute distress, providing immediate calming at the point of care.
+A rapid acupressure intervention healthcare providers can use with patients experiencing acute distress—providing immediate calming at the point of care.
+Staff apply this 30-second intervention in clinical settings to help patients experiencing acute emotional overwhelm.

-- DCIAM (Dr. Carolle’s Instant Anti-Distress Method) – A 3-breath parasympathetic activation technique for dual application.
-Staff use DCIAM before patient encounters for centering, between patients for reset, at the end of shifts for release, and as needed throughout their day.
-They also learn to teach DCIAM to patients and their families for ongoing emotional management.
+A parasympathetic activation technique for dual application: Staff uses DCIAM before patient encounters for centering, between patients for reset, at the end of shifts for release, and as needed throughout their day.
+They also learn to teach DCIAM to patients and family members for ongoing emotional management.

-- DCSRT (Dr. Carolle’s Self-Reset Technique) – A self-administered technique using finger placement on the Third Eye point and thumbs on temples in a C-curve around the face with circular massage.
-Staff use DCSRT for non-trauma stress relief, paperwork overload, administrative frustration, decision fatigue, and tension headaches, providing immediate cognitive clarity and nervous system reset in 30 seconds.
+A self-administered technique using the middle fingers placed on the Third Eye point (the space between the eyebrows in the center of the forehead) and thumbs positioned on the temples in a C-curve around the face with circular massage.
+Staff use DCSRT for non-trauma stress relief, paperwork overwhelm, administrative frustration, decision fatigue, tension headaches, providing immediate cognitive clarity, and nervous system reset in 30 seconds.

 Note: DCIRT and DCIAM are always used together for trauma situations.
 DCSRT addresses non-trauma stress and overwhelm.
-All techniques are grounded in Traditional Chinese Medicine (TCM) principles and adapted for modern clinical use.

 Training Format